 Abstract

 Background: Studies have shown the clinical benefits of laparoscopic simulator training.
 Decreasing numbers of operations by surgical residents have further increased the need for surgical simulator training.
 However, many surgical simulators in Sweden are often insufficiently used or not used at all.
-In many cases due to large geographical distances that make access to curriculum-based surgical simulator training at established simulator centres difficult.
-The aim of this study was to evaluate whether video-guided tutoring (VGT) over Zoom could be well tolerated as well as improve basic laparoscopic surgical skills of medical students 900 km away from the teacher.
+Furthermore, large geographical distances make access to curriculum-based surgical simulator training at established simulator centres difficult.
+The aim of this study was to evaluate whether tele-mentoring (TM) could be well tolerated and improve basic laparoscopic surgical skills of medical students 900 km away from the teacher.

 Methods: Twenty students completed an informed consent and a pre-experimental questionnaire.
-The students were randomized into two groups: (1) VGT (n = 10), receiving instructor feedback via video-link and (2) control group (CG, n = 10) with lone practice.
+The students were randomized into two groups: (1) TM (N = 10), receiving instructor feedback via video-link and (2) control group (CG, N = 10) with lone practice.
 Initial warm-up occurred in the Simball Box simulator with one Rope Race task followed by five consecutive Rope Race and three Peg Picker tasks.
 Afterwards, all students completed a second questionnaire.

 Results: The whole group enjoyed the simulator training (prescore 73.3% versus postscore 89.2%, P<0.0001).
-With VGT, the simulator Rope Race overall score increased (prescore 30.8% versus postscore 43.4%; P=0.004), and the distance that the laparoscopic instruments moved decreased by 40% (P=0.015), indicating better precision, whereas in the CG it did not.
+With TM, the simulator Rope Race overall score increased (prescore 30.8% versus postscore 43.4%; P=0.004), and the distance that the laparoscopic instruments moved decreased by 40% (P=0.015), indicating better precision, whereas in the CG it did not.
 In Peg Picker, the overall scores increased, whereas total time and distance of the instruments decreased in both groups, indicating better performance and precision.

 Conclusions: Simulation training was highly appreciated overall.
-The VGT group showed better overall performance with increased precision in the visuospatially more demanding Rope Race tasks compared to controls without VGT.
-We claim that surgical video-guided simulator tutoring over long distances could be a viable way to both motivate and increase laparoscopic basic skills training in the future, not least in female students and surgeons.
+The TM group showed better overall performance with increased precision in what we believe to be the visuospatially more demanding Rope Race tasks compared to the CG.
+We suggest that surgical simulator tele-mentoring over long distances could be a viable way to both motivate and increase laparoscopic basic skills training in the future.

 Keywords

-Simulation; Laparoscopy; Training; Video-guidance; Sparsely populated; Outcome
+Simulation; Laparoscopy; Training; Tele-mentoring; Sparsely populated; Outcome

 Background

 With the development of advanced surgical simulators, the opportunities for surgeons to undergo basic and advanced surgical skills training without putting the patient at risk have increased.
-[1]Several studies have shown enhanced surgical skills development and performance when training with surgical simulators [2–4].
-Furthermore, warming-up in a laparoscopic simulator prior to surgery has shown better surgical outcome [5].
-Those who use surgical simulators in surgical training show proficiency in laparoscopic skills transferable to the operating room (OR) [5].
-However, because the availability of validated simulators for surgical training is not sufficient, partly due to financial constraints, much of the initial practice is still done on patients, which constitutes a potential hazard to patient safety [6, 7].
-[8–10][11]In Sweden, simulators are available, yet both geographical distances in addition to the lack of using them to their full potential, affects the training of junior surgeons [12].
-In order to overcome one of the main limiting factors of surgical simulator training, namely the high cost, a number of low cost simulators have entered the market in recent decades [9–11].
-However, a sufficient number of these low-cost and often more portable simulators have not been subject to validation.
-Furthermore, these simulators are often limited to training for very basic skills and rarely offer the opportunity to practice more advanced techniques[12].
+Those who use surgical simulators in surgical training show proficiency in laparoscopic skills transferable to the operating room [1].
+Furthermore, several prospective randomized studies have shown enhanced surgical skills development and performance in laparoscopic cholecystectomy when training with surgical simulators [2–4].
+Furthermore, warming-up in a laparoscopic simulator prior to surgery has shown improved surgical outcome [5].
+However, although the availability of validated surgical simulators is slowly increasing much of the initial practice is still done on patients, which constitutes a potential hazard to patient safety [6, 7].
+In order to overcome the high cost of advanced medical simulators, a number of low cost simulators have entered the market in recent decades [8–10].
+However, these simulators are often limited to training basic endoscopic and laparoscopic skills and rarely offer the opportunity to practice more advanced techniques [11].
+Thus, although, mostly low-cost, surgical simulators are available at many hospitals, yet the absence of systematic training within a specified curricula and geographical distances to accredited simulation centres affects the training of junior surgeons in a negative way [12].